 They will typically wrap up their talk by telling you that they know the Mormon Church is true.
 And then they will challenge you to read the Book of Mormon.
 That is their supreme goal for that first visit at your house, putting a Book of Mormon in your hands and challenging you to read it.

 3. Tell them you have already looked into the Book of Mormon.

-You’ve read some of it right here on this webpage.
-Say something like this (very humbly) “I have read a bit of the Book of Mormon.”
+You’ve read some of it right here on this website.
+Say something like this (very humbly), “I have read a bit of the Book of Mormon.”